dfinke/ImportExcel/README.md

 # What's new

+#### 2/2/2017
+Thank you to [DarkLite1](https://github.com/DarkLite1) for more updates
+* TableName with parameter validation, throws an error when the TableName:
+    - Starts with something else then a letter
+    - Is NULL or empty
+    - Contains spaces
+- Numeric parsing now uses `CurrentInfo` to use the system settings

 #### 2/14/2017
 Big thanks to [DarkLite1](https://github.com/DarkLite1) for some great updates
 * `-DataOnly` switch added to `Import-Excel`.
 When used it will only generate objects for rows that contain text values, not for empty rows or columns.